rumpkernel/buildrump.sh/README.md

-The `buildrump.sh` script builds unmodified NetBSD kernel drivers such as file systems and the TCP/IP stack as components which can be linked to form runnable *rump kernels*.
-These lightweight rump kernels run on of top of a high-level hypercall interface which is straightforward to implement for most environments.
+The `buildrump.sh` script builds unmodified NetBSD kernel drivers such as file systems and the TCP/IP stack as components which can be linked to form *rump kernels*.
+These lightweight rump kernels run on top of a high-level hypercall interface which is straightforward to implement for most environments.
 This repository includes the hypercall implementation for running in userspace on POSIX hosts, with alternative implementations such as for the